Manga Plus: History

 In October 2020, Manga Plus started its own official Discord server.
 In 2021, a redesigned web-app version of Manga Plus was announced to commemorate its second anniversary.
 At the end of June 2022, it was announced that starting in 2023, every new manga series launched on Shōnen Jump+ would receive a simultaneous English release on Manga Plus.
-In August 2022, Shueisha launched Manga Plus Creators, a website and app that publishes user-submitted manga from users inside and outside of Japan; the Shōnen Jump+ editorial department is running the service along with localization company MediBang.
+In August 2022, Shueisha launched Manga Plus Creators, a website and app that publishes user-submitted manga inside and outside of Japan; the Shōnen Jump+ editorial department is running the service along with localization companies (including but not limited to MediBang).

 In October 2023, a subscription service called "Manga Plus MAX" was added to the app.
 The service comes with two plans; The Standard Plan which consists of 80 currently serialized works totaling over 6000 chapters and costs $1.99 ($0.99 in Indonesia, India, the Philippines and other regions), and The Deluxe Plan which consists of over 190 titles, including completed series, totaling over 16,000 chapters and costs $4.99 ($3.99 in Indonesia, India, the Philippines and other regions).
 Alongside the new subscription plan, the website and app had an overhaul on its user interface and an introduction of content ratings ranging from all ages, teen and teen plus to refer to the manga in the app.

-Since August 2024, all Shonen Jump+ One Shots are released simultaneously in English.
+Since August 2024, all Shonen Jump+ one-shots are released simultaneously in English.
 On October 9, 2025, Shueisha announced that every new manga series launched in Weekly Young Jump would receive a simultaneous worldwide release on Manga Plus.

+Censorship

+In January 2022, Manga Plus did not publish the 74th and 75th chapters of Ayakashi Triangle.
+The company declined to provide a reason, but Carlyle Edmundson of Screen Rant speculated it was due to the chapters containing a large amount of censored nudity of high school-aged characters.